 - Whilst not illegal, any written or verbal surrogacy arrangement is unenforceable in New Zealand.
 If Kathryn decided she wanted to keep the child, she could, and it would then ultimately be up to the Court to decide what is in the child’s welfare and best interests.

 - Due to the operation of law, a woman who gives birth to a child as a result of a surrogacy arrangement (Kathryn) is the child’s mother regardless of genetic make-up.
-Therefore Kathryn will be the legal parent; not Aroha and Matt.
-Further Kathryn’s partner not Matt will be the child’s father.
+Therefore Kathryn would be the legal parent; not Aroha and Matt.
+Further Kathryn’s partner not Matt would be the child’s father.

-- Aroha and Matt must then adopt their biological child from Kathryn (itself an involved legal process).
+- Aroha and Matt would need to adopt their biological child from Kathryn (itself an involved legal process).

-- If complications arise during the pregnancy, Kathryn will have the final say on what action needs to be taken (including termination of the child).
-Also if Aroha and Matt change their minds and decide that they do not wish to have the child (for example if the child is born with a disability) the legal parental responsibility will be Kathryn’s alone.
+- If complications arise during the pregnancy, Kathryn would have the final say on what action needs to be taken (including termination of the child).
+Also if Aroha and Matt changed their minds and decided that they did not wish to have the child (for example if the child is born with a disability) the legal parental responsibility would be Kathryn’s.

 Surrogacy related costs

-- Commercial surrogacy is illegal in New Zealand and punishable by up to 1 year’s imprisonment and / or a fine of $100,000.
+- Commercial surrogacy is illegal in New Zealand and punishable by up to 1 year imprisonment and/or a fine of $100,000.
 Any financial compensation or reimbursement for pregnancy costs may be deemed a “payment for adoption” and is prohibited by the Adoption Act.
-The only expenses Kathryn can be reimbursed for are those associated with counselling, independent legal advice and the assisted human reproduction procedure.
+The only expenses Kathryn could be reimbursed for are those associated with counselling, independent legal advice and the assisted human reproduction procedure.